MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 ## Update a custom list

-You can update a custom Cosmos DB list from the **Lists** page at any time, to add new information or change existing information.
-You can change the description of a custom list, but you can't change its name and columns if it's used in a published rule or velocity.
+You can update a custom Cosmos DB list definition from the **Lists** page at any time to add new information or modify existing information.
+Please note that this does not include data updates; these should be made directly from your database and will be automatically reflected in our system.
+Changes can be made to the description of a custom list, however, its name and columns cannot be altered if it's being used in a published rule or velocity.

 To update a custom Cosmos DB list in Fraud Protection, follow these steps.